alpas/alpasdev/src/main/resources/docs/http-response.md

 - `fun addCookie(name: String, value: String?, lifetime: Duration, path: String?, domain: String?, secure: Boolean, httpOnly: Boolean)`

-    - **name** - The name of the cookie.
+    * **name** - The name of the cookie.
 Must not be empty.
-    - **value** - The payload of the cookie.
+    * **value** - The payload of the cookie.
-    - **lifetime** - Maximum age for this cookie.
+    * **lifetime** - Maximum age for this cookie.
 Default is -1 second.
 A negative duration means this cookie will be deleted when the browser exits.
 A zero duration means the cookie will be deleted right away.
-    - **path** - The path for the cookie to which the client should return the cookie.
+    * **path** - The path for the cookie to which the client should return the cookie.
 Default is `null`.
-    - **domain** - The domain within which the cookie should be presented.
+    * **domain** - The domain within which the cookie should be presented.
 Default is `null`.
-    - **secure** - Whether the browser should return this cookie only using a secure protocol, such as HTTPS or SSL, or not.
+    * **secure** - Whether the browser should return this cookie only using a secure protocol, such as HTTPS or SSL, or not.
 Default is `false`.
     - **httpOnly** - Whether to mark this cookie as *HttpOnly* or not.
 This directs a browser to not expose this cookie to client-side scripting code.
 Default is `true`.

 </div>

 <a name="forgetting-cookies"></a>
 #### [Forgetting Cookies](#forgetting-cookies)

-You can forget/ clear a cookie by calling `forgetCookie()` method and passing the name of the cookie that you want to clear.
+You can forget/ clear a cookie by calling `forgetCookie()` method and passing the name of the cookie that you would want to clear.
 Optionally, you can also pass the cookie's `path` and/or the `domain`.

 <a name="redirects"></a>
 ### [Redirects](#redirects)

-The `HttpCall#redirect()` method returns an implementation of `dev.alpas.http.Redirectable`, which has everything you'd need to redirect a call to somewhere else — either internal or external.
+The `HttpCall#redirect()` method returns an implementation of `dev.alpas.http.Redirectable`, which has everything you need to redirect a call to somewhere else—either internal or external.

 <div class="sublist">